 I used some 600 grit wet/dry paper and cleaned all the leads on the board and then sprayed them with electrical contact cleaner.
 They were all dull with oxidation so a good cleaning was in order to improve charging system output.

 Install New Metal Diode Board Mounts

-But, these are stainless steel so you can’t hold or pick them up with a magnetic pickup, which is a problem because you will be dropping them inside the timing chest cavity.
+But, unfortunately the hardware is stainless steel so you can’t hold or pick them up the nuts and washers with a magnetic pickup, which is a problem because you will be dropping them inside the timing chest cavity.
 The good news is there is a shelf in the cavity that usually catches the nuts and washers when you drop them, but I manage to lose a nut inside the starter motor housing where it lodged tightly against the front mount bracket.
 There it shall stay until I pull the starter motor for some reason.

-I decide to use a tiny dab of silicone seal on one edge of the washer to hold the steel nut on the washer.
+I decide to use a tiny dab of silicone seal on one face of the washer to hold the steel nut on the washer.

 I use a pair of extra long needle nose pliers to position the combined washer/nut on the backside of the timing chest cover and then hold them there with a finger.
 Then I screw the metal mount against the nut until it catches.
 This is an exercise in stretching my arms around the lower fairing to insert the mount while not dropping the nut/washer.
 After the sixth try on the top right mount (viewed from sitting on the bike) I got it threaded.
 To get the lower right nut/washer positioned, I had to remove the oil breather pipe from the bracket so I could get the pliers and a finger in the proper position.
 This too took about six or seven tries before I get the mount to thread on the nut.
 The mounts on the other side are much easier.
 I don’t have to attach the washer and nut with silicone seal so I use the stainless self-locking nut and washer on that side.